 A: No. This service is not intended to replace your child’s regular primary care provider.
 The telemedicine service merely provides convenient access to medical care when it might otherwise be difficult due to school attendance and/or parental/guardian work schedules.
 It is very important that your child have a “traditional” primary care provider.
 We also strongly encourage annual health maintenance visits (also known as annual check-ups) with your child’s traditional primary care provider.

 Q: Who will be seeing/treating my child?

-A: The nurse practitioner, will be the provider evaluating your child’s health and providing treatment.
+A: A medical provider, will be the provider evaluating your child’s health and providing treatment.

-Q: What types of illnesses/conditions can the nurse practitioner treat via telemedicine services?
+Q: What types of illnesses/conditions can a medical provider treat via telemedicine services?

 A: They will be able to provide care for acute illnesses, such as fever, sore throat, rashes and respiratory conditions.
 New school enrollment and sports physicals can be performed on-site.
 Strep and flu testing will also be available onsite in the child’s school-based clinic.
 In the event your child’s condition requires a higher level of care, you will be notified and advised appropriately.

 A: Yes.
-In the event your child needs a prescription, she will write the order and send it to the pharmacy of your choice for you to pick-up.
+In the event your child needs a prescription, they will write the order and send it to the pharmacy of your choice for you to pick-up.

-Q: Can I participate in the visit with the nurse practitioner?
+Q: Can I participate in the visit with a medical provider?